bullhornfixie/CV-1/README.md

 Whilst a ski guide in Kitzbuhel, Austria, I was hosting a tour with a group of guests and a heavy snow storm descended upon the mountain which caused all ski lifts to close.
 After 2 hours of seeking shelter in a restaurant, I chaperoned my 8 guests down the mountain and a family of 4 who became stranded.
 This was a test of critical thinking in an unexpected situation.

 ### Front End Development
-Previously starting a business on budget meant the luxury of a professional developer/designer was absent.
+Previously starting a business on a tight budget meant the luxury of a professional developer/designer was absent.
 I taught myself CSS/HTML and built a commercially viable website on WordPress [1to1Paraplanning](https://1to1paraplanning.co.uk/).
 Makers Academy gave me the back end tools I needed for a full stack profile.

 ## Education
 [Makers Academy](https://makers.tech)(November 2020 to March 2021)